What is the Cryosphere?

 The Antarctic Peninsula reflects in the waters of the Neumayer Channel. — Credit: Glenn Grant

-At the other end of Earth, surrounding the South Pole, lies a massive icy landmass—Antarctica.
-The Antarctic Ice Sheet covers about 13.7 million square kilometers (5.3 million square miles) or 98 percent of the continent.
-It is the largest block of ice on Earth.
-Antarctica is one of two ice sheets, Greenland being the other.
+At the other end of Earth, lies a massive icy landmass—the Antarctic Ice Sheet.
+This ice sheet covers about 13.7 million square kilometers (5.3 million square miles) or 98 percent of the continent.
+It is the largest mass of ice on Earth.
+The Antarctic Ice Sheet is much larger than the planet’s second-largest ice sheet, on Greenland.
 Antarctica is a polar desert, and the coldest, driest, and windiest continent.
 In some places, plates of thick floating ice extend into the ocean called ice shelves.
 The outer sections of these ice shelves periodically break off, or calve, and form icebergs.
 The icebergs float in the oceans, melting and falling apart as they drift into warmer waters.

 And in between